VVVFO/vim-markdown/README.md

 # Vim Markdown

-This [plasticboy/vim-markdown](https://github.com/plasticboy/vim-markdown/) except with the left angle bracket / less than sign `<` breaking the rest of the file issue ([#104](https://github.com/plasticboy/vim-markdown/issues/104)) fixed.
+This is [plasticboy/vim-markdown](https://github.com/plasticboy/vim-markdown/) except with the left angle bracket / less than sign `<` breaking the rest of the file issue ([#104](https://github.com/plasticboy/vim-markdown/issues/104)) fixed.

 ***